Adaptive Neyman Allocation: Two-Stage Adaptive Neyman Allocation

 \proof{Sketch proof of Theorem~\ref{thm:2StageANA}.} Denote $\rho = \frac{\sigma(1)}{\sigma(0)}$.
 Without loss of generality assume $\rho \geq 1$.
 Suppose the length of the first stage is parameterized by $T^\alpha$ (we ignore $\beta$ in this unrigorous sketch proof).
 We aim to find the optimal length $T^\alpha$ of the first stage.

 Case 1: $\rho > \frac{T - T^{\alpha}}{T^{\alpha}}$.
-Then with high probability, the first stage reveals this condition and Algorithm~\ref{alg:2StageANA} stops allocating subjects to the control group in the second stage.
+Then with high probability, the first stage reveals this condition and Algorithm~\ref{alg:2StageANA} stops allocating units to the control group in the second stage.
 In this case, we will show that